LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03-Classes/Lab03_Instructions_Classes.md

-## Instructions for Part 2
+## Part 2: A Dice Game with Classes

-Coming soon...
+Your instructor has provided you with a simplified version of the dice game "Ship, Captian, Crew".
+The source code can be downloaded here

-*Note, some parts of these instrucitons were drafted using Gemini 3.*
+*Note, some parts of these instructions were drafted using Gemini 3.*

 ----